 | Investment | TT$250K+ annually |

-SMP (Website Management Plan) and EMP (Ecommerce Management Plan) are the names of specific products within the Support HQ managed service portfolio.
+SMP (Website Management Plan) and EMP (Ecommerce Management Plan) are the names of specific products within the Support managed service portfolio.
 They are not shorthand for "small business" or "enterprise" nor generic tier labels applicable to other Webgold services.

-The formal tier naming convention for non-Support HQ services (Solution Suites, DX Authority, Subscriptions, SOW) is still being classified.
+The formal tier naming convention for non-Support services (Solution Suites, DX Authority, Subscriptions, SOW) is still being classified.
 The model below represents the current directional framework — to be confirmed before campaign copy is finalised.
-Do not use SMP/EMP tier names (Lite, Essential, Growth, Complete) outside of Support HQ contexts.
+Do not use SMP/EMP tier names (Lite, Essential, Growth, Complete) outside of Support contexts.

 Patch engagements, Clarity-tier project work, Lite/Starter Solution Suite packages.
 Designed for organisations beginning their digital journey or addressing a single defined problem.
 Low commitment, clear output.